 In the past few years, there has been a rise in availability of cheap and effective sensors.
 Several systems were made out of them, like multiple security cameras across a building perimeter, smoke detectors near hazardous places in the building, motion sensors across restricted areas, etc. They provided an arbitrary way to secure and monitor an area like office complexes, houses, warehouses, etc. However, these systems require human involvement to improve their throughput, leaving all the analysis part on them.
-They faced drawbacks like unimodality i.e. being able to tackle only one kind of data, growing sizes, and requirement of more manpower to analyse them.
+They faced drawbacks like unimodality i.e. being able to tackle only one kind of data.
+With growing sizes of such complexes there is a requirement of more manpower to analyse them.
 Two crucial developments can be made to evolve such systems, (i) combine several sensors from different modalities in a system and, (ii) to automate or at least assist the people using these systems.
 The community has addressed the former development via the Internet of Things (IoT) concept where several objects are connected in a network, allowing smart analysis and remote access.
-The latter can be done using systems designed to interpret and combine the data streams from the sensors to detect events generated through interactions of various agents like humans, natural occurrences, etc. with the system.
+The latter can be done using systems designed to interpret and combine the data streams from the sensors.
 In this document, we provide a generalized framework for event detection using the data from sensors from multiple modalities.

 In a large deployment of sensors like in a residential complex or in a factory there are multiple data streams generated from wearable sensors, microphones, mobile phones, surveillance cameras, smoke detectors, infrared/RFID presence detectors, etc. These data streams can be used to detect events which are then consolidated and organized at a central place (e.g., by using ibeyonde’s technology for cloud computing ) enabling detection of higher order events using data streams coming from wide range of sensors.
 In addition, the sensor outputs can also be tagged as per the topology of the deployment, distinguishing areas of high security to relaxed zone and the like.